The Agent can pay for the following items in certain circumstances.

 If exceptional circumstances apply, some items of clothing may be compensable - for example, burns victims may need to wear light, cotton clothing.

 It is not the responsibility of WorkSafe to supply regular footwear to workers.
-Footwear is not generally considered to be a compensable component of a WorkSafe claim.
+Footwear is not considered to be a compensable component of a WorkSafe claim.

 If exceptional circumstances apply, footwear may be compensable where either: